Political positions of George W. Bush: Anti-terrorism and domestic surveillance

 Bush is a supporter of anti-terrorist surveillance and information-gathering methods.
-In 2001 he signed into law the Patriot Act.
+In 2001, he signed into law the Patriot Act, a piece of anti-terrorism regulation that remained in place until its expiration in March of 2020.

 Habeas corpus

 The November 13, 2001, Presidential Military Order gave the President of the United States the power to detain suspects, suspected of connection to terrorists or terrorism as an unlawful combatant.
 As such, it was asserted that a person could be held indefinitely without charges being filed against him or her, without a court hearing, and without entitlement to a legal consultant.
 Many legal and constitutional scholars contended that these provisions were in direct opposition to habeas corpus and the United States Bill of Rights.

 Gun policy

 Although generally an opponent of gun control, Bush has shown support for certain gun-restrictive policies.
 Following a shooting spree in Atlanta in July 1999, Bush announced his support for a ban on high-capacity magazines and an increase of the legal age for firearms from 18 to 21, calling these "reasonable measures."
 As governor of Texas, Bush initiated a program to provide Texas handgun owners with free trigger locks in May 2000, and pledged to push for the initiative on a nationwide scale if elected president.
 In 2003, Bush declared that he would seek a renewal of the Federal Assault Weapons Ban which was due to expire the following year, however it was later reported that he had "seemed disinclined" to push for it in Congress.
 Bush signed into law the Protection of Lawful Commerce in Arms Act in October 2005.